 Payment of tax

 A company that files its self-assessment within six months after the accounting year-end can apply to the FIRS in writing to pay its income tax in instalments.
 The maximum number of instalments the FIRS may approve is three.
 Such application must go with a portion of the tax liability.
 It is due on or before the due date for filing.

-Large companies are granted a bonus of 1% against income tax of future tax years and 2% for medium companies where the income tax are paid 90 days before the due date for filing.
+Large companies are granted a bonus of 1% against income tax of future tax years (2% for medium companies) where the income tax is paid 90 days before the due date for filing.

 Assessments are made on a preceding year basis.
 This means that the financial statements for a period ended in 2017 will form the basis for the 2018 year of assessment.

 Payments with respect to PPT in any accounting period of 12 months are made in 12 instalments, with a final 13th instalment (if there is an underpayment).
 The first instalment for the year is due by the end of March.